NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 than 0.5 is slower convergence.
 We believe that while a more adaptive setting of {{{β}{}}}*<sub>cubic</sub>* could result in faster convergence, it will make the analysis of CUBIC much harder.

+Note that CUBIC will continue to reduce cwnd in response to congestion events until it reaches a value of 1 MSS.
+After that, if there is a new congestion event, the sender with the cwnd of 1 MSS needs to reduce its sending rate even further and it can acheive that by using a retransmit timer with exponential backoff as described in {{!RFC3168}}.

 ## Fast Convergence